 In the college setting, the two big times of year to start a new job are January and summer.

 In my situation, I am lucky to get the opportunity to help young coaches start and find new jobs.
 It is one of the most rewarding parts of my career along with helping athletes; I simply enjoy helping coaches develop.
-If you believe the purpose of coaching is to help people, then helping colleagues and other staff members should be part of the job description.
+If you believe the purpose of coaching is to help people, then helping colleagues and other staff members should be part of the strength and conditioning job description.

 Part of being a leader and a coach is getting people to buy into you and your program.
 If you are a negative person who people do not want to be around, this will be hard.
 One way to be positive is to say "Yes" more often than you say "no." You will never have enough space, staff, budget and equipment as a non-Power 5 strength coach.
 The key is to not complain and simply get the job done with a smile on your face.
 If you have a problem, think of the solution to the problem and get it done.